GerritCodeReview/plugins_helloworld/src/main/resources/Documentation/cmd-print.md

 >     $ ssh -p 29418 review.example.com helloworld print

-Have the server say hi to the world in french.
+Have the server say hi to the world in French.

 >     $ ssh -p 29418 review.example.com helloworld print --french

-Have the server say hi to you in french.
+Have the server say hi to you in French.

 >     $ ssh -p 29418 review.example.com helloworld print --french \'Revi Ewer\'